How to Implement a Jira Migration (a 2024 Step-by-Step Guide)

 In this article, we’ll provide tips on the best approach for a secure Jira migration and a step-by-step guide on how to achieve this.

-A side note: We want to be as clear as possible on how to migrate Jira to a new server.
+A side note: We want to be as clear as possible on how to migrate Jira to another application like Azure DevOps or a Jira data center instance.
 That is why this article can get a little technical towards the end.
 So the end of the article might be mostly useful for your administrator.
 However, if you’re just using Jira as a user, (but not as an admin) this article will still be valuable.
 If you’re the Jira admin, great!
 Otherwise, I’d recommend you share this with your admin as well.
 He (or she) will definitely thank you for it!

 Now, let’s get into the nitty-gritty of the challenge that is: implementing a clean Jira migration.